 The field team is made up of value managers, who join together with value sellers and technical presales people.
 These specialists are all customer facing, and therefore they’ll be in contact with the vendor and the end customer.
 In most cases these are the people who will deliver the business case.
 So, your field team will be the ones responsible for closing the deals.

 When scaling, value managers usually aim for the large and strategic deals.
 And the value sellers and presales staff will be in charge of value engineering the smaller deals.
 The field teams are usually coordinated by their location, and in some cases because of their specific industry knowledge (or a fusion of both).

 The back-office team:

 The PMO will typically be unified with the back office.
-They will help to manage the BVM assets, like benchmarks.
-They will also maintain your database, data and information sources, and update your templates and tools, etc. For consistency, the back-office team is usually a global group.
-And, in a lot of organisations, some of the key players in the back office are outsourced.
+They help to manage the BVM assets, like benchmarks.
+They also maintain your database, data and information sources, and update your templates and tools, etc. For consistency, the back-office team is usually a global group.
+In a lot of organisations, some of the key players in the back office are outsourced.

-Having a scalable value management practice means that you can build the best quality presales and sales materials (including outside-in presentations, case studies and business cases etc.) for exactly when you need them, time after time.
+A scalable value management practice means you can build the best quality presales and sales materials, for exactly when you need them, time after time.
 No matter how many deliverables you need all at once.
 Having a great team is massively important.
-But to make your scalability efforts as efficient and effective as possible, you need to standardise, simplify and automate your sales materials.
-Your sales materials will also need to go through a systematic quality assurance process.
+But to make your scalability efforts as efficient and effective as possible, you need to standardise, simplify, and automate your sales materials, while enesuring systematic quality assurance process.